 Diabetes and heart disease are, sadly, often linked conditions.
 Because high blood sugar levels damage the nerves that control the heart, and the blood vessels and arteries in the cardiovascular system, people with type 2 diabetes are two to four times more at risk of death from heart disease.

 Fortunately, chromium may provide some assistance.
 Studies of chromium supplementation have shown that it can lower fasting blood sugar levels, body-mass index (BMI), diastolic blood pressure, and inflammatory markers.

-While the average chromium intake from food hovers around 25 mcg, which might not be enough to stop deficiencies.
+While the average chromium intake from food hovers around 25 mcg, it might not be enough to stop deficiencies.
 Additionally, chromium in foods is mostly found in whole food sources like broccoli, whole grains, and egg yolks.
 Any food laden with simple sugars may actually deplete chromium, leading to a spiral of diabetes, weight gain, and heart disease risk.

 This clinical study found that positive effects were seen after 12 weeks at a dosage of 200 mcg per day, an easy level within reach for most people through supplementation.